socketsupply/components/src/content-tabs/README.md

 </content-tabs>
 ```

+---

-You can use any tag for the content (`section` is a nice one to use), and the
-tag containing the content can be located anywhere in your document.
+You can use any tag for the content — `section` is a nice one to use — and the tag containing the content can be located anywhere in your document.

+#### HTML
 ```html
 <section data-tab-group="profile" data-tab-name="one">
   Content One